RoseLeighton/HackableDEF/md/tmp.md

 ###Awareness campaigns

-Apart from the iphone and android mobile phone app, which is the central enabler of engagement and action, Hogendoorm collects all her research and resources around the benefits of cycling at the Ring-Ring website in a blog format.
+Apart from the iPhone and Android mobile phone app, which is the central enabler of engagement and action, Hogendoorm collects all her research and resources around the benefits of cycling at the Ring-Ring website in a blog format.
 She uses a Facebook and Twitter page to communicate